niolabs/docs/docs/getting_started/locally.md

 git submodule update --init --recursive
 ```

-To run {{ book.product}}, enter
+To run {{ book.product}}, enter the following commands:
 ```
 cd first_project
 nio_run
 ```

-Log messages will be displayed, but there should be no errors.
+The log messages display, similar to the following output, but there should be no errors.

 ```
 [2016-03-04 23:49:41.035] NIO [INFO] [main.WebServer] Server configured on 0.0.0.0 : 8181